 To prepare for this inspection, information held by RQIA about this home was reviewed.
 This included previous inspection findings, incidents and correspondence.
 The inspection was completed by examining a sample of medicine related records, the storage arrangements for medicines, staff training and the auditing systems used to ensure the safe management of medicines.
-The inspector also spoke to staff and management about how they plan, deliver and monitor the management of medicines in the home.
+Discussions were held with staff and management about how they plan, deliver and monitor the management of medicines.